 Non-Matriculated Students

-Non-matriculated students (not formally admitted to a catalog program) may register on a space available basis for scheduled catalog courses providing the student meets the prerequisites for the course.
+Non-matriculated students (not formally admitted to a catalog program) may register during open registration periods for scheduled catalog courses providing the student meets the pre-requisites for the course.
 Such registration should be completed through the Registration Office.